Applied Statistics for Futures Markets

 Now select cell X31 and type count.
 In cell Y31 we type “SUBTOTAL(2,H2:H7264)”.
 Again use the same filter for negative and positive returns to get the number of frequencies.
 Copy the count value and insert it into the next cell.

-Note: Never analyze a market in isolation.
-Compare the data to other markets related to the one of interest.
-By related we do not mean correlation but rather the logical link between a cluster of markets.
-In our example when analyzing and extracting statistics from the Russel 2000 Index you also need to know the numbers of the other assets related to the Russel 2000 Index (USD, VIX, …) – you are trying to decipher the flow of money within this system.
+Note: Compare the data to related assets.
+By related we do not mean correlation coefficients but rather the logical link between a cluster of markets.
+In our example when analyzing and extracting statistics from the Russel 2000 Index it would be of value to consider the SP500 and Vix as well.